Human: Fall Flat for Nintendo Switch and Nintendo Switch 2 – Review

 As a result of both very good and very bad qualities present in Human: Fall Flat, this is a pretty divisive game.
 On the one hand, the excellent open-ended design makes for some truly rewarding puzzles.
 On the other, the frustrating controls make this a surprisingly difficult and often frustrating game.
 I think that your enjoyment of the game is likely to come down to how much its worse elements bother you, and how much of them you’re willing to tolerate to get to the game’s better qualities.

-tl;dr – Human: Fall Flat is a 3D Platformer and physics-based Puzzle-Platfomer where players must make use of the game’s heavily physics-based nature to reach the end of each level.
+tl;dr – Human: Fall Flat is a 3D Platformer and physics-based Puzzle-Platformer where players must make use of the game’s heavily physics-based nature to reach the end of each level.
 These sandbox-style elements are absolutely delightful and make for some truly joyous moments, but that joy is heavily marred by this game’s poor and frustrating controls.
 This is a divisive game, and more than most games I can’t tell you whether you’re likely to enjoy it.
 Just know that this game has some really rewarding gameplay, but you have to put up with a lot of frustration to get to it.

 Grade: C+